Tuesday, 25 June 2002

 Once fortified, we went on a little, and ate our unvarying lunch of bread and cheese within sight of both rivers, airing our feet in the sunshine.

 Soon afterwards we came to the village of Faycelles, as smart as a film set, where all hint of poverty and decay has been swept away.

 Pots of flowers graced the freshly paved streets and there was a large cafe full of pale, boisterous British tourists.

 Oddly enough, the World Cup semifinal was being shown in the bar.
 Ever since France had failed to qualify some weeks earlier, the World Cup had dropped out of the national consciousness, but this semifinal, between Germany and South Korea, was a chance for the French to indulge in the schadenfreude of a German loss.
 It did not eventuate, to general chagrin.

 We bought a tin of ratatouille and a large packet of bandaids and set off to the nearby town of Béduer which was slightly off the GR65 but had a camping ground.

 Devoid of shops or accommodation, frowned over by a massive thousand-year-old fort, the town gripped the steep slope above the river Célé.

 The camping area at the top was very comfortable and once again we were surrounded by the British.

-Having eaten our warmed-up ratatouille at a picnic table, we spent the evening drinking wine with our Welsh cyclist neighbours.
+Having eaten our warmed-up ratatouille at a picnic table, we spent the evening drinking wine with our neighbours, who were Welsh cyclists.